trailofbits/bisc/README.md

 [![Code Climate](https://codeclimate.com/github/trailofbits/bisc.png)](https://codeclimate.com/github/trailofbits/bisc)

+##About

 BISC is a ruby library for demonstrating how to build [borrowed-instruction] programs.
 BISC aims to be simple, analogous to a traditional assembler, minimize behind-the-scenes magic, and let users write simple macros.
 BISC was developed for [Practical Return-oriented Programming] at Blackhat USA 2010 and has been used for [Assured Exploitation] trainings since then.

+##Installation

+Before installing, note that BISC expects to be handed a binary file that does not have ASLR enabled.

+BISC runs in Windows or Linux.
+For Windows support you must have a Cygwin shell installed, as well as the following packages

+* Ruby X.X.X
+*
+*

+##Examples

 For an example of how to use BISC, see [examples/CreateThreadStage.rb].
 This BISC program creates a new thread to run an embedded machine code